ManaSaleh/DSAI-Collaboration-Hub/README.md

 # Module 3 Collaboration Repository

 ## Overview
-This repository contains programs created to aid collaboration and understanding among colleagues in Module 3 of T5.
+This repository contains programs created to aid collaboration and understanding among colleagues in T5.

-## Programs
-1. API
-2. WebScraping
-3. NumPy
-4. Pandas
+## Data Science and Artificial Intelligence

 ## Contributing
 If you'd like to contribute to this repository and improve the programs, follow these steps: